-Decipher Biopsy testing was used in a multi-institutional study of 855 men newly diagnosed with prostate cancer between February 2015 and October 2019.
-Vince et al. (2021) sought to assess the clinical utility of this test in localized prostate cancer patients.
-Participating patients were tracked through the prospective Michigan Urological Surgery Improvement Collaborative and were linked to the Decipher Genomics Resource Information Database.
+Decipher Biopsy testing was used in a multi-institutional study of 855 men newly diagnosed with PCa between February 2015 and October 2019.
+Vince et al. [2021, included in the Hayes 2024 Molecular Test Assessment for the Decipher Prostate Biopsy Genomic Classifier (Veracyte Inc.), and the Boyer et al. 2024 systematic review] sought to assess the clinical utility of this test in individuals with localized PCa.
+Participants were tracked through the prospective Michigan Urological Surgery Improvement Collaborative and were linked to the Decipher Genomics Resource Information Database.
 An independent third party performed patient matching using two or more unique identifiers.
 Of the 855 men in the study, 264 participated in active surveillance and 454 went on to radical therapy.
-In the men that elected active surveillance, after adjustment for NCCN risk group, PSA, prostate volume, body mass index, percent positive cores and age, a high risk Decipher score was independently associated with a shorter time to failure of treatment.
+In the men that elected active surveillance, after adjustment for NCCN risk group, PSA, prostate volume, body mass index, percent positive cores and age, a high risk Decipher score was independently associated with shorter time to treatment.
+This was true for participants who underwent radical therapy as well; high risk Decipher score was independently associated with a shorter time to failure of treatment.
 The authors concluded that in this prospective statewide registry, there was a strong association with a high-risk Decipher Biopsy score and conversion from active surveillance to definitive treatment and treatment failure.
-The authors mention phase 3 randomized trial NCT04396808 which is estimated to conclude in 2023, and which will, in their opinion, provide level 1 evidence of the clinical impact of Decipher biopsy testing.
+The authors mention a phase three randomized trial NCT04396808 which is estimated to conclude in 2025, and which will, in their opinion, provide level one evidence of the clinical impact of Decipher biopsy testing.